MarioLegenda/mini/README.md

 ######Structure

 You add structure to your code with *SYSTEM.ControlFlow.scope()* function.
-It should accept an object literal with these properties.
+It should accept an object literal with mandatory *systemName* property which has to be a string and an *execute()* function that has to be enclosed in an array

 For example...